What Is ADHD?

 - Social skills training can teach behaviors, such as taking turns and sharing.

-Medical device.
+Medical devices for ADHD.
 The FDA has approved the Monarch external Trigeminal Nerve Stimulation (eTNS) System for children 7 to 12 who aren’t taking ADHD medications.
 It’s about the size of a cellphone and is attached to electrodes on a patch that you put on a child’s forehead.
 It sends low-level impulses to the part of their brain that’s thought to cause ADHD.
 The device is usually worn at night.

-Support groups of people with similar problems and needs can help you learn more about ADHD and how to manage your symptoms.
+ADHD support groupsof people with similar problems and needs can help you learn more about ADHD and how to manage your symptoms.
 These groups are helpful for adults with ADHD or parents of children with ADHD.

 Education and ADHD.
 Educating parents about the disorder and its management is another important part of ADHD treatment.
 This may include learning parenting skills to help a child manage their behavior.
 In some cases, the child's entire family may be involved.

 Natural Remedies for ADHD